psychowood/ng-torrent-ui/README.md

 ## Release History

 ### v0.2.8
+- [x] Added: Report issue in the About tab
-  [x] Fixed: touch not recognized on mobile devices in torrent details modal [x] Added: Remove label
+- [x] Fixed: Touch not recognized on mobile devices in torrent details modal
+- [x] Added: Remove label
-  [x] Added: Create new label
+- [x] Added: Create new label
-  [x] Fixed: Set label for multiple torrents
+- [x] Fixed: Set label for multiple torrents
-  [x] Added: upload of torrent files (not supported for uTorrent 2.X) [x] Added: close button in torrent details modal
+- [x] Added: upload of torrent files (not supported for uTorrent 2.X)
+- [x] Added: close button in torrent details modal
-  [x] Tested with uTorrent 3
+- [x] First tests with the current uTorrent (v3.4.2 build 37594)

 ### v0.2.7
 - [x] Added: change file priority and files filter in torrent details